Ceterai/Ceterai.github.io/MyEnternia/Wiki/Energizer/README.md

 # Energizer

 Constantly replenishes your energy by 0.5% each second.
+Alta:

 <details markdown="1"><summary>Applied by following items: (Expand 11 items)</summary>